-With sales of gin soaring, 2016 marks the perfect time to launch your own gin distillery, open a gin bar, or even create a gin subscription service…
+With sales of gin soaring, now could be the perfect time to launch your own gin distillery, open a gin bar, or even create a gin subscription service…

 Gin is having a moment – again!
 It was mooted a couple of years ago, but according to market research group Mintel, the UK is in the midst of a “gin-naissance” with sales of the spirit set to reach £1.31bn by 2020 following estimated sales of £1.04bn in 2015.

 This rising demand for gin – sales are up 25% on 2012 – has been triggered by changing tastes of younger consumers; particularly those aged 18-34 who are now the most likely age group to drink gin.

 For entrepreneurs with an interest in the drinks market, 2016 presents an opportunity for you to create your own spin on gin…

 Starting a gin company: Why it’s a good business idea

 In Mintel’s December 2015 report, it predicted that Brits would have drunk a whopping 29 million litres of gin by the year-end and an even larger volume in 2016.
 And it’s not just market data which points to a gin revolution.

 Waitrose recently announced that its gin sales are up 300% with gin courses at its cookery school for 2016 fast selling out.
 Similarly in a recent chat with Startups.co.uk, Tom Boardman, founder of gift, gadget and unusual products seller Firebox.com told us that its Unicorn Tears Gin Liqueur was the company’s bestseller in the lead-up to Christmas.

 Support for the annual Gin Festival, which holds events across the UK, is also growing fast and has amassed over 40,000 fans on social media and counting.

 The number of gin distilleries in the UK has multiplied in recent years and according to the Gin Guild there are now 17 gin distillers across the country, with two in the capital alone.